 Along the coast are many historic attractions, including spots important in America’s colonial, antebellum, and military and maritime history, from forts and lighthouses to historic towns and plantation grounds.

-18 miles from Savannah and probably its most popular resort, the small community of Tybee Island is a favorite destination for Savannah residents and for visitors from further afield.
+18 miles from Savannah, the small community of Tybee Island is a favorite beach destination for Savannah residents and for visitors from further afield.

-Besides the miles of beach, Tybee has numerous annual festivals and parades, nearby Fort Pulaski National Monument, and the Tybee Island Lighthouse, one of the most completely preserved lighthouses in the United States.
+Besides the miles of oceanfront, Tybee has numerous annual festivals and parades, nearby Fort Pulaski National Monument, and the Tybee Island Lighthouse, one of the most completely preserved lighthouses in the United States.

-Hilton Head is another favorite resort just over the South Carolina border, less than an hour from Savannah.
+Hilton Head is another favorite beach destination just over the South Carolina border, less than an hour from Savannah.

 Especially popular with golfers, Hilton Head also has numerous beaches and natural areas for active recreation, including the nearby Pinckney Island National Wildlife Refuge.
 Plantation ruins, a lighthouse and the adjacent city of Bluffton are also attractions.

-St Simons Island is another of Georgia’s sea island resorts, an hour or so south of Savannah.
-The Island was the site of one of Georgia’s earliest colonial settlements, later devoted to cotton plantations and now built up into a small town.
+St Simons Island, one of Georgia’s Golden Isles, is an hour or so south of Savannah.
+The island was the site of one of the state’s earliest colonial settlements, later devoted to cotton plantations and now built up into a small town.

 Fort Frederica National Monument and the St Simons Island Lighthouse are favorite things to see, besides beach-going and activities such as golfing, biking, kayaking and fishing.

-Adjacent to St Simons Island is Jekyll Island, once the winter retreat of some of the wealthiest and most influential people in the country and now redeveloped as a public resort.
+Adjacent to St Simons Island is Jekyll Island, once the winter retreat of some of the wealthiest and most influential people in the country and now redeveloped as a beach town.